Marketing and Communications

 Nelson served as an intern in the MARCOM office in the spring of 2021, transitioned into a part-time role in the summer months and then moved into a full-time role.
 Nelson took over the lead role on the university’s Instagram in the late summer of 2021, and was responsible for the layout of the 2022 KWU Commencement program.
 She was promoted to assistant director of communications projects in July of 2022.

 Long-time Salina area graphic designer Theresa Stevens officially joined the KWU MARCOM team on January 4, 2021, deepening a working relationship that has led to such projects as KWU’s signage at the Salina Regional Airport, among others.

 Stevens, who work on a part-time basis that includes a remote component, has been responsible for the design of many elements in KWU’s largest marketing campaign in school history.
 Her efforts have included numerous billboards across the state, signage at venues including InTrust Bank Arena, Tony’s Pizza Events Center and the Belleville High Banks, and print advertising that was used in 20 different newspapers across the state in 2021-22.
-Stevens also has designed on-campus signage, including a hallway-length piece outside Shriwise Dining Hall, and numerous mailers, flyers and brochures.
+Stevens also has designed on-campus signage, including a hallway-length piece outside Shriwise Dining Hall and multiple items inside Memorial Library, as well as and numerous mailers, flyers and brochures.

 Dan Froehlich joined the KWU MARCOM team on Oct.
 17, 2022, after previously working with the university as a freelancer.

 His career has included 18 years as a Power 5 athletic media relations leader, much of which was spent at Auburn.
 There, he oversaw strategic communications for numerous programs, including the nationally recognized Tiger football team.
 He also served as editor of Auburn Football Illustrated and managed social media pages for numerous programs.